Frequently Asked Questions from Beginner Kayakers

 If you are a beginner kayaker, you may have some frequently asked questions about your sea kayaking tour that are answered in this beginner kayaker FAQ.

-At Sea Quest Kayak Expeditions, we pride ourselves on making your kayaking vacation a fun and memorable experience.
+At Sea Quest Kayak Tours, we pride ourselves on making your kayaking vacation a fun and memorable experience.
 If you can’t find the answer to your questions in the beginner kayaker faq, don’t hesitate to email us from our Contact page or call us at 360-378-5767.
 We are here to help you with your vacation planning in any way possible.

 Your checklist was great and my husband was given complete and polite answers both times he phoned with additional questions.
 We were surprised at how stable our kayaks were as it was our first experience with this sport.
 We stayed perfectly dry too.
 Not only in the kayaks but also in our tent when it rained.
 The guide was outstanding…full of information about everything we saw, great sense of humor, articulate, and conscientious about everyone’s safety.
 This was the most fun and exciting experience our family remembers from any vacation.
 We’ve been raving to everyone about it.
 We plan to return on a longer sea kayaking trip next year!
 Our heartfelt thanks to you.
 Judy Fessenden, Camarillo, CA